Canadians urged to update vaccines after mumps, measles cases reported

 Public health officials and infectious disease experts are urging Canadians to check that their vaccinations are up to date as clusters of mumps are investigated in Ontario and Alberta, and measles cases are probed in Nova Scotia.

 The viral infections are both covered by the measles-mumps-rubella (MMR) or measles-mumps-rubella-varicella (MMRV) vaccines.
-Experts say people need to ensure they’ve had the vaccines and some may need to get an additional shot to bolster their immunity.
+But experts say people between the ages of 18 and 35 need to ensure they’ve had two doses of the shots to bolster their immunity.

-“If you stop vaccinating then you start to be susceptible to these sorts of outbreaks,” said Earl Brown, an immunology expert and professor emeritus with the University of Ottawa.
-“A vaccines is one of the best tools in health care.”
+“Mumps and measles are very contagious illnesses...at the moment we have this particular issue with people who’ve only had one dose of vaccine.
+For this age group, it’s a good time to check and make sure they’ve had two doses,” said Dr. Allison McGeer, director of infection control at Toronto’s Mount Sinai Hospital.

+McGeer explained that when the mumps and measles vaccine was introduced, only one dose was administered but it later became apparent that two doses were needed for it to be effective over the long term.

 In Toronto, public health officials said Friday that there were 17 confirmed cases of mumps in the city, all involving people between 18 and 35 years of age who had frequented west-end bars.